 Forearm Implants in NYC

 Forearm implants are used to create an increase in muscle mass and definition in the lower arm.
 This is an excellent option for those with large upper arms but have trouble increasing muscle mass to this.
 Dr. Douglas Steinbrech specializes in forearm implants for male patients in NYC.
 Implants are tailored to each individual to ensure a balanced, seamless look.
 Sometimes, even with vigorous exercise, people are not able to shape and tone their forearms to their satisfaction.
 Forearm implants help such people achieve the appearance of larger, more defined muscles in their arms.
 Forearm implants can improve the proportion and appearance not only of the lower arm and wrist but of the entire body.
-Incision for the implants is hidden in the underarm to conceal scaring.
+Incisions are hidden in the inner crease in the crook of the arm (antecubital fossa) to conceal scaring.
 Male patients in Los Angeles will typically see a change immediately after their forearm surgery is complete.

 Some of the benefits of forearm implants include: